-If the actual maximum metered demand exceeds the reset maximum metered demand within 12 months of the reset, an adjustment will be made to charges as though the actual maximum metered demand had applied from the date the reset was implemented.
+If the actual maximum metered demand exceeds the reset maximum metered demand but does not exceed the maximum demand pre-reset within 12 months of the reset, an adjustment will be made to charges as though the actual maximum metered demand had applied from the date the reset was implemented.
+If the actual maximum metered demand exceeds the maximum metered demand pre-reset then an adjustment will be made using the pre-reset maximum metered demand up to the new maximum.